Raedin24/School/L400/Sem 2/DCIT 400/Functions in Code.md

 ### 6. img2windows and windows2img Functions
 Description: Helper functions to convert images to window partitions and vice versa, facilitating the processing of local features.
+### 7. Model Registration Functions
+Description: Registers different configurations of the CSWin Transformer for easy instantiation with or without pre-trained weights.